javascript-obfuscator/javascript-obfuscator/README.md

 ### `reservedNames`
 Type: `string[]` Default: `[]`

-Disables the obfuscation and generation of identifiers that matching the Regular Expression used.
+Disables obfuscation and generation of identifiers, which being matched by passed RegExp patterns.

 Example:
 ```ts